peterk6e/peterk6e/README.md

-### Hello 😉
+### Hi 😉

-I am an enthusiastic developer who started programming a few years ago.
-I have been operating as a Project Manager in startups for the last few years.
+I am a curious and enthusiastic developer.
+I have been working in startups for the last few years at different positions, from Junior developer to Project Manager.
-I have gained experience and global knowledge in Java, PHP, JS, MySQL, AWS ... and I also have standard knowledge in JS, HTML/CSS, Git, servers & Databases
+I have good knowledge in JS, HTML/CSS, and standrd knowledge in Git, servers & Databases

-Today, I am looking for a dynamic team to help as a __Front-end developer__ as it is what I am focusing on now!

 - 🌱 I’m currently working on:
   - React.js